 This model describes how perfectionism can also occur as a reaction to unfavorable conditions in which a child lives.
 For example, physical or psychological abuse or life in a family where parents don’t show love or constant encouragement and accentuation of children’s guilt and shame for behaviors that the parent doesn’t approve, the reaction can stimulate the development of perfectionism.
 The child then develops perfectionism as a defensive mechanism to avoid further exposure to unpleasant experiences with the idea “if I’m perfect no one will hurt me”.

 Social learning model

-It is assumed that learning with imitation is very present in family learning and that parents are the most important models for their children.
-Therefore, in this model, children imitate parents who are perfectionists and acquire ways of behaving from them.
-Learning through the imitation of the parents imposes itself as an effort of the children to idealize their parents and the desire to be ‘perfect’ like the parents.
+It is assumed that learning by imitation is very present in families and that parents are the most important models for their children.
+Therefore, according to this model, children imitate parents who are perfectionists and learn their ways of behaving.
+Learning through imitation of parents occurs as a developmental effort of children to idealize their parents and their desire to be ‘perfect’ like their parents.

-It talks about perfectionists, constantly worried about their mistakes, which become such due to the influence of the anxious parents with whom they grew up.
-Because of anxiety, fear and anxiety, parents were constantly focused on their children’s mistakes and stressed the negative consequences of mistakes, so that children “fear” to make mistakes.
+This model talks about how some perfectionists, constantly worried about their mistakes, become so due to the influence of their anxious parents with whom they grew up.
+Because of anxiety, fear and worry, parents were constantly focused on their children’s mistakes and stressed their negative consequences, so that children started to fear mistakes.